Covariance Matrix Estimation for High-Throughput Biomedical Data with Interconnected Communities

 For the $1000$ replicates, we assess the absolute relative (average) bias ($\%$), Monte Carlo standard deviation, average standard error, and empirical coverage probability based on $95\%$ Wald-type confidence intervals for each covariance parameter, as presented in Table~\ref{Tab:finite}.
-The results in Table~\ref{Tab:finite} demonstrate that the proposed estimators $\widetilde{a}_{kk}$ and $\widetilde{b}_{kk'}$ achieve satisfactory performance: the absolute relative biases in the parameter estimations are generally small in contrast to the Monte Carlo standard deviations; as the sample size $n$ increases, the average standard errors become smaller for all covariance parameters; the average standard errors are approximately equal to the Monte Carlo standard deviations with comparable corresponding $95\%$ empirical coverage probabilities.
+The results in Table~\ref{Tab:finite} demonstrate that the proposed estimators $\widetilde{a}_{kk}$ and $\widetilde{b}_{kk'}$ achieve satisfactory performance: absolute relative biases are generally small in contrast to Monte Carlo standard deviations; as the sample size $n$ increases, average standard errors decrease for all covariance parameters; average standard errors are approximately equal to Monte Carlo standard deviations with comparable corresponding $95\%$ empirical coverage probabilities.
 We demonstrate the performance of covariance- and precision-matrix estimators in terms of the Frobenius and spectral norms, as well as computational times, for both the proposed procedure and competing methods in Figure~\ref{Fig:simulation_studies}.
 Our estimating procedure outperforms existing methods, as it is much faster and has smaller matrix norm losses.
 Compared with conventional precision-matrix estimators, the proposed precision-matrix estimator has much fewer losses.
-This is probably because the true precision matrix contains many non-sparse blocks (that is, the off-diagonal entries in $\textbf{B}_{\bm{\Omega}, 0}$ are very small but different from $0$).
+This is probably because the true precision matrix contains many non-sparse blocks (e.g., the off-diagonal entries in $\textbf{B}_{\bm{\Omega}, 0}$ are very small but different from $0$).
 As the dimension $p$ increases, the matrix norm losses between the proposed covariance estimate and $\bm{\Sigma}_{0, 1}(\textbf{A}_0, \textbf{B}_0, \bm{p}_1)$ increase, while those between the proposed precision estimate and $\bm{\Omega}_{0, 1}(\textbf{A}_{\bm{\Omega}, 0}, \textbf{B}_{\bm{\Omega}, 0}, \bm{p}_1)$ decrease slightly.
 One possible explanation is that we fix $n$ and $q$, then $\widetilde{\bm{\Sigma}}_{\text{prop.}}$ is determined by $\widetilde{\textbf{A}}_1$, $\widetilde{\textbf{B}}_1$, and $\bm{p}_1$ while $\widetilde{\bm{\Omega}}_{\text{prop.}}$ is determined by $\widetilde{\textbf{A}}_1 ^ {-1}$, $\widetilde{\textbf{B}}_1$, $(\widetilde{\textbf{A}}_1 + \widetilde{\textbf{B}}_1 \textbf{P}_{0, 1}) ^ {-1}$, and $\bm{p}_1$.